petrvanblokland/DesignDesignSpace/Site.md

 ~~~

 ![DSGNWK_0468BW.jpg](docs/images/DSGNWK_0468BW.jpg)
-*Many of the assignments need collaborating with other online students, who – throughout the process – can have different roles, ranging from colleague and client to user.*
+*Many of the assignments need collaborating with other online students, who – throughout the process – can have different roles, ranging from colleague to client to user.*

 ![DSGNWK_0665BW.jpg](docs/images/DSGNWK_0665BW.jpg)
 *Design Game on location at <a href="https://www.otis.edu" target="External">OTIS College of Art and Design</a>.
 Besides the development of sketching techniques, the design of feedback methods is an important and integral part of every Design Design Space study.*